Welcoming a new baby is one of the most exciting and stressful times in

 Confirmations occur in each individual parish during the Bishop’s Visitation in order to welcome Confirmands into the community of the parish itself.
 Visitations occur on an 18 month cycle.
 For those who are unable to be confirmed on the date of the Bishop's visit to Emmanuel, there are services at Christ Church Cathedral during Easter that provide alternative dates.

-Adults seeking confirmation should contact the Rev. Dan Appleyard, Priest-in-Charge at 314-961-2393 or dappleyard@emmanuelepiscopal.org.
+Adults seeking confirmation should contact the Rev. Dan Appleyard, Rector at 314-961-2393 or dappleyard@emmanuelepiscopal.org.

 Marriage

 Christian marriage is a solemn and public covenant between a man and a woman in the presence of God.
-Weddings in the Episcopal Church are solemn and celebratory worship services, celebrated according to The Book of Common Prayer.
-Church Affiliation and Episcopal Canon Law The Canons (church law) of the Episcopal Church define a “member” as someone who regularly attends Sunday worship, supports the parish financially and is involved in one or more of the parish’s ministries.
+Weddings in the Episcopal Church are joyful worship services, celebrated according to The Book of Common Prayer.
+The Episcopal Church defines a “member” as someone who regularly attends Sunday worship, supports the parish financially and is involved in the parish’s ministries.
 Call the parish office for more information at 961-2393.
 For more detail, please download our Wedding Guide.